qLibc

 objfound data will be stored in this object

-nameelement name., if key name is NULL search every objects in the table.
+nameelement name.
+If the key name is NULL, search all objects in the table.

 newmemwhether or not to allocate memory for the data.